priteshkulshreshtha/Linear-Regression-Model/ReadME.md

 - noise
 - random seed

-The trained model can also be plotted in 2D and in an animated 3D form for 2 feature - 1 target feature.
+The trained model can also be plotted in 2D and in an animated 3D form for 2 feature - 1 target feature data.
 Other Libraries Used:

 - Random